-Having defined a suitable supply loss model, values for the model parameters are chosen to ensure that the supply losses modelled and corresponding network resilience are in keeping with the agreed requirements.
-Historical analysis, business insight, modelling constraints and computational complexity are all used in the determination of the model parameters.
+Having defined a suitable supply loss model, we choose values for the model parameters to ensure that the supply losses modelled and corresponding network resilience are in keeping with the agreed requirements.
+We use, historical analysis, business insight, modelling constraints and computer programs to determine the model’s parameter.

-To arrive at the data set used for historical analysis, hourly average supply volumes through all relevant supply points for each gas day for a 3 year period are considered.
-Thereafter, the hour bar over which the supply rate for each supply point experienced the greatest drop within each gas day is identified.
-The top ten supply drops for each supply point that reflect true supply losses (i.e. excluding noisy data or data anomalies) can then be identified.
+To arrive at the data set used for historical analysis we consider, hourly average supply volumes through all relevant supply points for each gas day for a three-year period.
+Thereafter we identify the hour bar over which the supply rate for each supply point experienced the greatest drop within each gas day.
+We can then identify the top ten supply drops for each supply point that reflect true supply losses (i.e. excluding noisy data or data anomalies).

-The below details the model parameters.
-To help clarify the description, refer to Figure E4 below.
+The model parameters are as follows (see also Figure 11):